pratiksha-rohankar/Online-Retail-Return-Risk-Profitability-Analysis/README.md

 - Track return patterns regularly using dashboards so the business can quickly identify high-risk products or customers and take action earlier.

 ## Project Description
-This project analyzes online retail transaction data to identify return risk patterns and understand their impact on business profitability.
-The analysis was performed using SQL, Excel, and Power BI to explore return behavior, calculate key metrics, and build an interactive dashboard for business insights.
+The goal of this project was to understand why product returns happen and how they impact revenue.
+- Steps I followed in this project:
+- Cleaned and prepared the data using Excel
+- Analyzed return patterns using SQL queries
+- Built interactive dashboards in Power BI to visualize sales, returns, and profitability metrics.